Monarch Airlines: 1980s

 During spring 1985, the Civil Aviation Authority (CAA) awarded Monarch licences to commence scheduled services to Málaga, Menorca and Tenerife.
 These licences allowed the airline to launch its first-ever scheduled service from Luton to Menorca on 5 July 1986, under the brand name "Monarch crown service".
 This event signified the first time in which Monarch was in direct competition with rival airlines, rather than just as a component of a tour operator.

 During 1986, Monarch acquired their first Boeing 737-300 airliner.
 From November 1988, four of Monarch's 737-300s were leased out to Euroberlin France, a Berlin Tegel-based Franco-German joint venture airline that was 51% owned by Air France and 49% by Lufthansa.
 Apart from the aircraft itself, Monarch Airlines also provided the flight deck crew and maintenance support (through sister company Monarch Aircraft Engineering) for this airline.
 By 1990, seven 737-300s are assigned to the Euroberlin wet lease.

 On 1 May 1988, Monarch operated the first ETOPS Transatlantic operation under CAA regulations.
 The Boeing 757-200ER G-MONJ operated Luton to Orlando via Gander with 235 passengers.
 This operation became the first British-operated twin-jet ever to cross the North Atlantic with passengers.
 Since then, this feat has become commonplace for North Atlantic crossings.
 That same year, Monarch Airlines reached another milestone; the firm carried more than two million passengers within a year.

+In 1989 into 1990, Monarch damp leased two Boeing 757 aircraft (G-DRJC and G-MOND) to Australian Airlines (TN) during the infamous Pilots' Strike.
+These aircraft were crewed by Monarch pilots with Australian Airlines Flight Attendants and served primarily on east-coast services.